g0rbe/CEH/08_Sniffing.md

 **Media Access Control** (MAC) is the physical address of a device.
 MAC address is a 48-bit unique identification number that is assigned to a network device for communication at data-link layer (layer 2).
-First 24 bits are the Object Unique Identifier (QUI), the last 24 bits are the Network Interface Controller (NIC).
+First 24 bits are the Object Unique Identifier (OUI), the last 24 bits are the Network Interface Controller (NIC).

 ### MAC Address Table / CAM Table